onmyway133/Swiftlane/Documentation/GettingStarted.md

 ## Run Puma as macOS command line application

 Another way to consume Puma is via Xcode.
-Create a macOS commandline application and add Puma via Swift Package Manager in Xcode.
+Create a macOS command line application and add Puma via Swift Package Manager in Xcode.
 This is the same way Puma is developed via [TestPuma](https://github.com/pumaswift/Puma/tree/develop/Example/TestPuma), for more information, read our [Develop](./Develop.md) guide.